dliess/FreeCADFrontPanelSimulation/README.md

 # Problems/Workarounds:
 * Setting pixel 0,0 causes border of display to be set with the color of the pixel
-   Workaround: Cover 0,5 mm of the dispaly border with the front panel
+   Workaround: Cover 0,5 mm of the display border with the front panel

 # Author
 [@dliess](https://github.com/dliess)